 How to Remove Rust Stains From a Toilet Bowl Naturally

-A toilet is quite a sensitive fixture hygienically speaking.
-Everybody want to keep theirs as white as cotton.
-But that does not always; especially if you live in an area with hard water.
-Brown stains will start to form in the toilet bowl especially around the rim and at the bottom.
+A toilet is a pretty sensitive fixture, hygienically speaking.
+Everybody wants to keep theirs as white as cotton.
+But that does not always work, especially if you live in an area with hard water.
+Brown stains will form in the toilet bowl, especially around the rim and at the bottom.

-Brown stains in a toilet bowl are as a result of iron present in the water.
-The iron elements react with oxygen to form iron oxide which is commonly known as rust.
-The rust is more concentrated around the waterline where it forms what’s called a toilet ring.
+Brown stains in a toilet bowl result from iron in the water.
+The iron elements react with oxygen to form iron oxide, which is commonly known as rust.
+The rust is more concentrated around the waterline, forming what’s called a toilet ring.

-To remove rust stains from your toilet, scrub it using vinegar and baking soda, a pumice stone, Shaw’s pads or citric acid.
-Alternatively you can use commercial chemical cleaners like CLR and Iron Out but be careful with chemicals since they are bad for your plumbing, health and septic system.
+To remove rust stains from your toilet, scrub it using vinegar, baking soda, a pumice stone, Shaw’s pads, or citric acid.
+Alternatively, you can use commercial chemical cleaners like CLR and Iron Out but be careful with chemicals since they are bad for your plumbing, health, and septic system.

-If you have WD-40 in the house, spray it around the iron stains then wait for about 15 or 30 minutes to break down the stains.
-Use a toilet brush to scrub away the stains then rinse the bowl.
-Repeat the process if a few stains didn’t come out.
+If you have WD-40 in the house, spray it around the iron stains, then wait 15 or 30 minutes to break down the stains.
+Use a toilet brush to scrub away the stains, then rinse the bowl.
+Repeat the process if a few stains don’t come out.

 how-to-remove-rust-stains-from-toilet